stevegt/grid-cli/v2/doc/324-syscalls-sequences.md

 ## Overview

-In the PromiseGrid framework, syscalls (system calls) can be imagined as sequences of bytes that represent specific operations or requests.
-These sequences are handled by the kernel, which processes them using a trie-based structure to optimize and manage their execution.
-This document explores the concept of treating syscalls as sequence completions, the use of a trie to hardcode these sequences, the implications of including timestamps for sequences with side effects, and the way stdout can be used for syscall communication.
+In the PromiseGrid framework, syscalls (system calls) are represented as sequences of bytes that denote specific operations or requests.
+The kernel processes these sequences using a trie-based structure to optimize and manage their execution.
+This document explores the concept of treating syscalls as sequence completions, the use of a trie to hardcode these sequences, the implications of including timestamps for sequences with side effects, and employing stdout for syscall communication.

 ## Syscalls as Byte Sequences

 ### Conceptual Model

-Each syscall can be represented as a unique sequence of bytes.
-These sequences act like signatures, allowing the kernel to recognize and process them correspondingly.
+Each syscall is represented as a unique sequence of bytes.
+These sequences act like signatures, allowing the kernel to recognize and process them accordingly.
 For example:
 - `file_read` could be encoded as a specific byte sequence that initiates a file read operation.
-- `file_write` might include additional bytes representing the data to be written, including a timestamp to handle versioning and synchronization.
+- `file_write` includes additional bytes representing the data to be written, with a timestamp for versioning and synchronization.

 ### Hardcoding in a Trie

-The kernel can hardcode these byte sequences in an embedded trie.
-This trie acts as the root structure where all known syscall sequences are stored, allowing efficient lookup and matching of incoming syscall requests.
+The kernel hardcodes these byte sequences in an embedded trie, which acts as the root structure where all known syscall sequences are stored.
+This enables efficient lookup and matching of incoming syscall requests.

+The kernel might handle these hardcoded byte sequences itself, or it might delegate the handling to non-sandboxed modules.

-- **Trie Structure**: Each node in the trie represents a byte or a sequence of bytes, creating a path from the root to the leaf nodes which correspond to complete syscalls.
+- **Trie Structure**: Each node in the trie represents a byte or a sequence of bytes, creating a path from the root to the leaf nodes, which correspond to complete syscalls.

 ```
 Trie example: